khenissimehdi/Site-To-Site-VPN/README.md

 In this two blue network we are going to set the basis for the VPN connecion

-## for 192.168.1.0/24
+## For every network do
-In this network we have one router and this router will be the one managing the vpn to go from his side to ther other side [192.168.2.0/24]
+In this network we have one router and this router will be the one managing the vpn to go from his side to ther other side</br>
+for exampl from [192.168.1.0/24] to [192.168.2.0/24]

 ### The cyrpto command
 It's tool provided by Cisco to configure IpSec(Ip Security) on a network, IPSec provides security for transmission of sensitive information over unprotected networks such as the Internet.
 IPSec provides a robust security solution and is standards-based.
 IPSec provides data authentication and anti-replay services in addition to data confidentiality services.

-## Setting the policy
+#### Setting the policy
 You can see the policy as a set of rules that will determinse how two diffrent entitier in two diffrent network will comunicate.
 ```
 crypto isakmp policy 1